arian2528/d-log-books-mvp/.github/core-business-implementation.md

     -   `PATCH /squawks/:id` to update a squawk's status (e.g., clear, defer).
     -   `POST /squawks/:id/transfer` to move a squawk to a different aircraft.

+-   **Testing**:
+    -   **Component Tests**: Write tests for `CreateSquawkForm.tsx` and `TransferSquawkModal.tsx` to ensure they function correctly.
+    -   **E2E Test**: Create an end-to-end test using Cypress or Playwright that simulates a user creating a squawk, and then a different user (e.g., a mechanic) transferring it to another aircraft.

 ### Backend (NestJS)

 -   **API Endpoints to be Created**: